Don't give up on reinventing your career and life - Issue #7

 But, more than anything, I’ve focused on making my happiness, success, and fulfillment about me and what is right for me vs. comparing myself to others.
 I finally learned that I don’t want what they have.
 I also don’t want to live the life that they are forced to live in order to have what they have.

 It’s never too late to uncover your own path to success and fulfillment!

 What I've been reading and writing

-I just came across “Late Bloomers: The Power of Patience in a World Obsessed with Early Achievement” by Rich Karlgaard and absolutely love his message.
+I just came across “Late Bloomers: The Power of Patience in a World Obsessed with Early Achievement” (affiliate link) by Rich Karlgaard and absolutely love his message.
 Our society acts like we have to figure it all out, quickly get a college degree, land a great job, and skyrocket to the top during our 20s to be successful.
 If you aren’t a raging success by your 30s, you’ve missed your opportunity and it’s too late.
 Not only is this ageist, but it misses the fact that some of the most successful people in this world found their calling much later in life.

 In my story “Important truths about growing older” I talk about why your best years are still ahead of you, as long as you intentionally plan to make them that way.
 Research has found that happiness and fulfillment can continue to grow as you age when you seek meaning in your life and take full control of what I liked to call your “Second Act Career.”

 I’ve recommended this book to some of you before.
 I reference “Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones” (affiliate link) by James Clear quite a bit.